mardahl/365HybridToolkitPortal/README.md

 # 365HybridToolkitPortal
-A web based interface to managing your Microsoft 365 Hybrid environment
+A web based interface to managing your Microsoft 365 Hybrid environment [BETA] (This is a work in progress, please feel free to contribute via pull requests)

 Current features:
 - Start AADSync from webinterface